beebooplena/laser_shop/README.md

 * As an unregistered user, I can not see save info box in the checkout page.
 * As a customer guest without an account, I try to buy products, I can.

 ### checkout success page
 * I check if my order information matches with the item or items that I choosed.
 * I click on order link, and I am navigated to the order information.
 * I check if I as a customer receives order confirmation, I do.
 * I click on the keep shopping button, I am navigated to items page.
+* I check if I get a confirmation email, I do.

 ### profile page